Wolfe2x7/Desolve/README.md

 # Desolve ('dissolve')
 Run a copy of this script inside your project to convert a 3D model in OBJ format to Defold's mesh vertex buffer format, useful for wireframe rendering.
 It can also convert to a regular triangulated mesh.
 When creating a wireframe, faces do not have to be triangulated; quads and Ngons will be traced as they are.

 Change the variables in the script to input your OBJ file and desired output filename.
-The buffer file will include a dummy stream named "aabb".
+The buffer file will include a dummy stream named "aabb", containing the extents of the OBJ model.
 Copy and paste those values to a script to enable frustum culling for your new mesh, like this example:
 ```
 function init(self
 	-- set AABB for mesh